We asked some of our favorite writers to proudly defend their favorite low-end snacks. Here are their picks.

 In Defense of Cool Ranch Doritos

 "Have you ever been so nauseous you swear you’ll never have an appetite again?
-During this window of desperation, you can decipher your favorite food by thinking of all your beloved dishes, one by one, and seeing which one doesn’t make you feel even more ill." — Lauren Cusimano
+During this window of desperation, you can decipher your favorite food by thinking of all your beloved dishes, one by one, and seeing which one doesn’t make you feel even more ill.
+One sick night in fifth grade, I realized, despite my nausea, I could probably still take down a lunchbox-size bag of Cool Ranch Doritos." — Lauren Cusimano

 In Defense of Cheddar-Caramel Popcorn